 In addition to that, we have, Electronic Manufacturing –

-Not to mention, Indian electronic market is one of the largest in the world in terms of consumption.
+Not to mention, Indian electronics market is one of the largest in the world in terms of consumption.
 And the market will grow from USD 69.6 billion in 2012 to approximately USD 400 billion by 2020.
 It will be largely led by an increase in demand, growing at a projected compound annual growth rate of close to 25% over the period (Source: Task Force Report).
 ‘Make In India’ plans to lower the imports of electronics from 65% in 2014 to 0% by 2020.

-Why ‘Electronic Manufacturing’ is Important in India?
+Why ‘Electronic Manufacturing’ is Important to India?

 A gap of USD 296 billion b/w demand (USD 400 billion) and production (USD 104 billion) will be created by 2020.
 This creates a unique opportunity for companies in the ESDM (Electronic System Design & Manufacturing) sector to look at India as their next destination to serve to the domestic Indian demand as well as act as an exports hub.

 Increase in Demand rates in different electronic fields:-